1cbyc/Nsisong-BinaryConverter/README.md

 ## How to use

-In the provided code, a sample number (156) is used as an example.
 To convert a different number to its binary representation, you can replace the value of the `number` variable in the `Main` method with the desired decimal number.
 When you run the program, it will display the binary representation of the input number in the console.

 ## Express yourself